Value for Money

 An examination of commonly used tools in the VfM arena, understanding where and how they are applied and their limitations.
-How to assess limitations and opportunities when handling VfM questions.
+How to assess opportunities, and keep feasibility, when handling VfM questions.

 Simplicity and communicating VfM

-This first afternoon session moves away from technicality to take the VfM concept to its simplest level.
-Exploring with delegates examples and case studies how simple VfM analysis can be and still keep its power.
+This session moves away from technicality to take the VfM concept to its simplest level.
+Exploring with delegates’ examples and case studies how simple VfM analysis can be and still keep its power.
 Why this is often the best starting (and sometimes endpoint) when communicating VfM.

 Take-away points and tomorrow’s changes